Workplace recycling requirements in Wales

 If you run a food business in Wales, you must separate food waste from general waste and arrange for it to be collected separately.
 This applies to restaurants, cafes, pubs, takeaways, hotels, food manufacturers, and any other business that produces food waste.

 These rules come from the Waste Separation Requirements (Wales) Regulations 2023, made under the Environment (Wales) Act 2016.
-They are significantly stricter than the rules in England, where mandatory food waste separation for businesses has not yet been introduced.
+They are stricter than the rules in England, where Simpler Recycling has required businesses with 10 or more full-time-equivalent employees to separate food waste since 31 March 2025 (micro businesses follow by 31 March 2027) — the Welsh rules apply to workplaces of all sizes.

 Natural Resources Wales (NRW) enforces these requirements and can issue penalties for non-compliance.